Buying fine-art prints FAQ

 How do I interpret the Catalogue Number?

-Every print has a unique identifier in the format: year, image number, print size, and edition number, e.g., CA2017-02-18cm-01.
+All my originals and prints have a unique identifier in the format: year, image number, print size, and edition number, e.g., CA2017-02-18cm-01.
 I write this number on the reverse of your print, along with the year created, edition, and year printed (if different from year created).
 CA stands for "catalogue".
 I use "SA" for Skrark Art prints.
 The year is when the digital image was completed (not necessarily printed).
 The image number increments from 1 at the beginning of each year, but is not necessarily the order the image was completed in (it's the order in which the images were added to the catalogue).
 If the catalogue number doesn't have a size, it is because it is an older image and was originally printed at only one size.
 All new prints have a size included in the catalogue name.
 The edition number increments in the order they are printed until the end of the edition is reached.
 I'm not necessarily consistent with whether there is a leading zero in the image or edition number so '2' is the same as '02' or '002'.
 The code "LOMM" refers to "limited original mixed media" where I have turned a print into a unique mixed media piece, thus it is has properties of both being a limited edition and an original piece of art.
+Originals do not get an edition number, instead the catalogue number includes "-original".

 Do the prints differ in price for versions online vs galleries vs exhibitions?